annasba07/lessonlab-2/readme.md

 - 🧠 **Agentic Lesson Generator** – multi-step LLM process for structured plans
 - 🔍 **Resource Search + Scoring** – pulls real or mocked resources and ranks them for fit
 - 💾 **User Dashboard** – save and view past lesson plans
-- 🪄 **Agent Thoughts** – optional scratchpad shows how the AI “thinks”
+- 🪄 **AI Thoughts** – optional scratchpad shows how the AI “thinks”
 - 🚀 **Built with Claude, OpenAI, and GPT-4**

 ---